 If fertilizer is included in the cost of the sodding or sprigging item, ensure that the Contractor applies fertilizer of the type and at the rate shown on the Plans and in accordance with Section 230.04.G of the Standard Specifications.
-Inspect the fertilizer packaging and/or invoice for the guaranteed analysis and complete the sample record for fertilizer (AM5007).
+Inspect the fertilizer packaging and/or invoice for the guaranteed analysis and complete the sample record for fertilizer.
+[Document in Template AM5007]